 Emily Haoyan Ge

 My research interests are in language and cognitive development in bilingual children, children with Autism Spectrum Disorder and adult second language learners.
 I am also interested in second language writing and language assessment in bilingual contexts.
 I primarily use experimental paradigms (e.g., eye-tracking, reaction time tools) and corpus linguistic methods to address issues empirically.
 My current RGC-funded project investigates the language development of Cantonese-English bilingual children with ASD.

 I am a member of the Childhood Bilingualism Research Centre.
-I have obtained the qualification of administering and coding Autism Diagnostic Observation Schedule 2 (ADOS-2) for clinical and research reliability.
+I have the qualification to administer and code Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) for clinical and research reliability.

 [06/2020] Our article on L2 comprehension of focus-to-accentuation mapping is now available in Studies in Second Language Acquisition.
 Feel free to check it out: http://dx.doi.org/10.1017/S0272263120000248

-[06/2020] We are currently recruiting Cantonese-speaking children with and without ASD to participate in a RGC-funded research project.
+[06/2020] We are currently recruiting Cantonese-speaking children with and without ASD to participate in an RGC-funded research project.
 Please share the flyers with your friends.
 Thanks!!